aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export CGM to ODP" h2="Export CGM to ODP via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert CGM to ODP within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export CGM to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to ODP.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert CGM to ODP within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful set of tools for manipulating and converting various file formats, including CGM, PPTX, and ODP.

+The first step in the process is to use Aspose.PDF for Java to export CGM to PPTX.
+This component provides a comprehensive set of features for manipulating PDF documents, including the ability to export CGM to PPTX.
+After the CGM has been exported to PPTX, the next step is to use Aspose.Slides for Java to convert the PPTX to ODP.
+This component provides a powerful set of features for manipulating PowerPoint documents, including the ability to convert PPTX to ODP.

+Once the CGM has been converted to ODP, developers can use the various features of Aspose.Total for Java to further manipulate the ODP document.
+This suite of components provides a comprehensive set of features for manipulating and converting various file formats, including ODP.
+With Aspose.Total for Java, developers can easily create, edit, and convert ODP documents within any Java J2SE, J2EE, or J2ME application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}